 For full details on itinerary, featured birds, what to expect, and registration, go to http://www.eagle-eye.com/costa-rica-birding-tour-wings-over-rockies

 The Columbia River Wetlands, one of the longest undisturbed wetland ecosystems found in North America, stretches over 180 km in length from Canal Flats to Donald, BC.
-This impressive ecosystem gained international recognition when it was chosen as a Ramsar wetlands in 2005 and represents one of the few remaining intact portions of the Pacific Flyway critical to migrating birds.
+This impressive ecosystem gained international recognition when it was chosen a Ramsar wetlands in 2005 and represents one of the few remaining intact portions of the Pacific Flyway critical to migrating birds.

 The Wings Over the Rockies Festival provides the opportunity for visitors and locals alike to engage in bird watching and to learn about the relationship of habitats, flora and fauna in the Columbia Valley, our backyard – the envy of the world.

 |Click on the image below to view photos of some past events.||Click on the image below to view some stunning bird photos seen during the festival.|